snowplow-archive/snowplow.github.com/_posts/2015-10-22-snowplow-meetup-san-francisco-is-a-wrap.md

 ---
 layout: post
-title: The inaugural Snowplow meetup San Francisco is a wrap!
+title: The inaugural Snowplow meetup in San Francisco is a wrap!
-title-short: The inaugural Snowplow meetup San Francisco is a wrap!
 tags: [snowplow, meetup, san francisco, aws, stumbleupon, tilt, chefsfeed]
 author: Yali
 category: Meetups
 ---

 Just over two weeks ago I met with 50 Snowplow users and prospective users at [Tilt's] [tilt] gorgeous offices in San Francisco for the first Snowplow meetup to take place in San Francisco.
 There we were very privilaged to hear three fantastic talks: from Pete O'Leary at Chefsfeed, Jackson Wang from Tilt and Nora Paymer from StumbleUpon.

 [Chefsfeed's] [chefsfeed] Pete O'Leary opened the event with a detailed look at how the Chefsfeed team use Snowplow to understand user behaviour across all their marketing channels and within their app, developing a deep understanding of how different marketing channels and campaigns drive different user behaviours, and how those in turn drive value.
 You can view Pete's deck below.